Part 6: Tasks

 Summary of Participant Errors/Warnings/Overrides

 This box shows a summary of the number of unsuppressed errors and warnings that are applicable for each participant.
-You can click on the name of a participant to go to more information on that participant.
+You can click on the name of a participant to view their specific listing of errors, warnings, and overrides.

 At the top of this box is a link to “Clear All Participant Errors/Overrides”.
 This gives you the option to clear the errors and warnings for all participants instead of suppressing the warnings.
 We would strongly encourage suppressing errors instead so that you can still review them for troubleshooting in the future.